saulocantanhede/tfgreek2/docs/transcription.md

 This page provides a high level overview of how the Nestle 1904 GNT corpus has been transcipted into a Text-Fabric dataset.

-## The concept 'features' in Text-Fabric
+## The concept 'feature' in Text-Fabric

 Short description - [features](features/README.md#start)